Peace and Conflict Studies

 Candidates for the Graduate Diploma in Peace and Conflict Studies are required to complete 48 credit points including:

-- a minimum of 18 credit points of core units of study
+- a minimum of 18 credit points of core or capstone units of study

 - a minimum of 18 credit points from core elective units of study